Fundacio-Bit/node-rest-api-generator/README.md

 # node-rest-api-generator #

-A generator of RESTful API's with schema validation.
+A generator of RESTful API's based on JSON schema validation, MongoDB and JWT auth.

 ## Installation